 Related News: Learner Drivers to Get Car Driving Lessons on Motorways

 Smart motorways have a hard shoulder converted into a fast-moving traffic lane.
+So, in effect it becomes a 4 lane motorway.
 Find out what should you do if you break down on a smart motorway.

 Highway Code Motorway Driving Rules in the United Kingdom